EshiNanase/dockerized_chatbot/README.md

 docker build -t dockerized_chatbot .
 ```

-After than you need to setup .env file with your own environment variables:
+After that you need to setup .env file with your own environment variables:
 ```
 DEVMAN_TOKEN = you can find it here https://dvmn.org/api/docs/
 TELEGRAM_TOKEN = token of your Telegram bot, text https://t.me/BotFather to create one